rocstack/plex-recommendations-ai/README.md

 - Dynamic results based on ChatGPT results and Plex watch history.
 - Creates a short description on the plex collection describing why it chose them movies.

+## Notice!!

+Since this links into your OpenAI account there will be some cost with each query to ChatGPT, so make sure you keep an eye on it!

+Check your usage here: https://platform.openai.com/account/usage

+Personally for me so far it's been' $0.01 a day to run since it's only using ChatGPT 3.5 and running once a day.

+Changing `SECONDS_TO_WAIT` to run too often will obviously increase the costs as more queries will happen.

 ## You'll need

 - Plex server host and port